codio/knowledge/source/instructors/admin/organization/organisation.rst

       :alt: Organization Page

-  - **Overview** - Update organization profile, enable or disable the ability to create public objects, enable or disable Codio support access,  obtain invitation token, view gigabox information, manage education settings, and delete the organization.
+  - **Overview** - Update organization profile, enable or disable the ability to create public objects, enable or disable Codio support access,  obtain invitation token, manage education settings, and delete the organization.
   - **Members** - View, add, and remove users in your organization and invite teachers to the organization.
   - **Always-On Boxes** - View the number of always-on boxes you currently have in your organization.
   - **Billing** - View your Codio plan information.